MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-previousversions.md

     	Get-AIPScannerStatus

-    Alternatively, you can view the status from the **Azure Information Protection - Nodes** blade in the Azure portal, by checking the **STATUS** column.
+    Alternatively, you can view the status from the **Azure Information Protection - Nodes** pane in the Azure portal, by checking the **STATUS** column.

     Look for the status to show **Idle** rather than **Scanning**.